 How do you get the plastic taste out of a water bladder?

 Fortunately, the awful plastic taste can be fixed.
-It is achieved by soaking the bladder by a variety of disinfecting agents.
-The agents include lemon, baking soda, vinegar, lime juice or bleaching solution.
+It is achieved by soaking the bladder with a variety of disinfecting agents.
+The agents include lemon, baking soda, vinegar, lime juice, or bleaching solution.

 Disconnect the hose

 First, disconnect the hose from the bladder then add a reasonable amount of disinfecting agent into the bladder.

 Fill the bladder with water and place it in the freezer

 Thereafter, fill the bladder with water to about three quarters and seal it up.
 Place the filled bladder in a freezer.
 Let it freeze for an hour or more.

 Get it from the freezer, shake it, drain the water and rinse it with warm water.
 Rinsing gets rid of any disinfecting agent that may be stuck in the bladder.

 Now your hydration bladder is clean and fresh.
 Enjoy a plastic taste-free hydration pack on your next adventure!

 I hope you have learned how to clean a hydration pack.
 You can always refer to the guide whenever you get lost.
 Just remember to clean, rinse and dry your water bladder in between outdoor activities.
 Store the water bladder in a refrigerator to avoid the formation of scum and mold.